 - an appointment as the visiting professor of “Cycling in Changing Urban Regions” in the Nijmegen School of Management (‘14-‘17),

 - a Fulbright Specialist in spatial economics (‘17).

-From 2007-2012, Krizek was Director of the PhD Program in Design and Planning in the College of Architecture and Planning.
-He is founding co-editor of the Journal of Transport and Land Use, chaired the inaugural World Symposium on Transport and Land Use Research (2011), and from 2006-2012, he was Chair of the Transportation Research Board Committee on Telecommunications and Travel (a division of the National Research Council).
+Krizek was the scientific director for the Velo-city 2017 research symposium in the Netherlands—held as part of the world’s largest conference on bicycling—and served for a decade on the bicycle transportation committee of the Transportation Research Board of the National Academies.
+He is founding co-editor of the Journal of Transport and Land Use and spearheaded the inaugural World Symposium on Transport and Land Use Research (2011).
+From 2006-2012, he chaired the Transportation Research Board Committee on Telecommunications and Travel (a division of the National Research Council).

 He is the co-author/editor of four books, most recently: Metropolitan Transport and Land Use (2018, 2nd ed.) and End of Traffic and the Future of Access (2017, 3rd ed.).
 Having served as Principal Investigator or co-PI for over $3 million in research grants from a variety of funding agencies, his contributions to over fifty peer reviewed articles, and more than fifty other scholarly reports, articles or book chapters have appeared in environmental design journals whose purview includes urban planning, regional science, transport, urban design, travel behavior, engineering, environmental issues, public health, and planning theory.
 Krizek’s doctoral research analyzing household travel and urban form using longitudinal data won the Barclay Gibbs Jones Award (2001) for Best Dissertation in the field of city planning.